sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/OptimizingModels/OptimizingModels.md

 This page aims at presenting some tips to optimize the memory footprint or the execution time of a model in GAMA.

 _Note:  since GAMA 1.6.1, some optimizations have become obsolete because they have been included in the compiler.
 They have, then, been removed from this page.
-For instance, writing 'rgb(0,0,0)' is now compiled directly as '°black'._
+For instance, writing 'rgb(0,0,0)' is now compiled directly as '#black'._

 ## Table of contents